alazaroc/blog-web-code/_posts/2022-05-28-getting-started-with-aws-security.md

   - You should inventory what data is publicly accessible, and plan for how you can reduce the amount of data available over time. <kbd>Amazon S3 Glacier Vault Lock</kbd> and <kbd>S3 Object Lock</kbd> are capabilities providing mandatory access control—once a vault policy is locked with the compliance option, not even the root user can change it until the lock expires
 - **Audit the use of encryption keys**: Ensure that you understand and audit the use of encryption keys to validate that the access control mechanisms on the keys are appropriately implemented.
 For example, any AWS service using an AWS KMS key logs each use in AWS CloudTrail.
 You can then query <kbd>AWS CloudTrail</kbd>, by using a tool such as <kbd>Amazon CloudWatch Insights</kbd>, to ensure that all uses of your keys are valid.
 - **Use mechanisms to keep people away from data**: Keep all users away from directly accessing sensitive data and systems under normal operational circumstances.
   - For example, use a change management workflow to manage EC2 instances using tools instead of allowing direct access or a bastion host.
 This can be achieved using <kbd>AWS Systems Manager Automation</kbd>, which uses automation documents that contain steps you use to perform tasks.
-These documents can be stored in source control, be peer-reviewed before running, and tested thoroughly to minimize risk compared to shell access.
+These documents can be stored in source control, peer-reviewed before running, and tested thoroughly to minimize risk compared to shell access.
   - Business users could have a dashboard instead of direct access to a data store to run queries.
   - Where CI/CD pipelines are not used, determine which controls and processes are required to adequately provide a normally disabled break-glass access mechanism.
 - **Automate data at rest protection**: Use automated tools to validate and enforce data at rest controls continuously, for example, verify that there are only encrypted storage resources.
   - You can automate validation that all EBS volumes are encrypted using <kbd>AWS Config Rules</kbd>.
-  - <kbd>AWS Security Hub</kbd> can also verify a number of different controls through automated checks against security standards.
+  - <kbd>AWS Security Hub</kbd> can also verify several different controls through automated checks against security standards.
 Additionally, your AWS Config Rules can automatically remediate non-compliant resources.

 #### 5.3.
 Protecting data in transit